 Please have a look at the Compatible Audio and Video Editors with ERA plugins article to check the compatibility of Noise Remover with your video/audio editor.

-Warning: Noise Remover is designed to be used as an audio effect plug-in inside Digital Audio Workstations or Non-Linear Editing systems.
+Warning: Noise Remover is designed to be used as an audio effect plugin inside Audio Editors or Video Editors.
 Only the plug-in formats listed above are supported.
-ERA Noise Remover does not operate as a stand-alone application.
+ERA Noise Remover does not operate as a stand-alone application

-Warning: There are just too many combinations of DAWs and plug-in formats out there, so there’s always something we might have not tested.
-If you don’t see your DAW above, you can always download the free, fully-functional 14-day trial and see if Noise Remover is supported for yourself.
+Warning: There are just too many combinations of video/audio editors and plug-in formats out there, so there’s always something we might have not tested.
+If you don’t see your editor above, you can always download the free, fully-functional 14-day trial and see if Noise Remover is supported for yourself.
 If you encounter any problem, contact us and we would be happy to help.

 This is the main control of Noise Remover.
 Most of the time you don’t have to do anything else.
 Just dial in the amount of processing you want and you’re done!
 The knob values range from 0% to 100% and controls the amount of processing applied to the audio signal.